Circular hair loss (alopecia areata)

 Therapy: How is circular hair loss treated?

-Among others, the following drugs are available for the treatment of alopecia areata:
+Among others, the following medications are used to treat alopecia areata:

 • Minoxidil is an active ingredient that stimulates the hair roots (follicles), which is intended to promote hair growth.